A Generalised Theory of Proportionality in Collective Decision Making

 The proof of \Cref{thm:ejr:existence} follows from a more general result, namely from \Cref{thm:fjr:existence} in \Cref{sec:extensions}.

-Finally, note that EJR also implies that the average utility of the voters from the group $S$ is considerably high.
-This is already known in the context of committee elections~\cite{pjr17,skowron:prop-degree}, and below we generalize this result to matroid constraints.
+Finally, note that BEJR also implies that the average utility of the voters from the group $S$ is considerably high.
+This is already known in the context of committee elections~\cite{pjr17,skowron:prop-degree}, and below we generalise this result to matroid constraints.

-\begin{proposition} Consider an election with matroid feasibility constraints, and let $W$ be an outcome satisfying EJR.
+\begin{proposition} Consider an election with matroid feasibility constraints, and let $W$ be an outcome satisfying BEJR.
 Then, for each group of voters $S$ deserving $\ell$ candidates, the average number of candidates from $W$ that the voters from $S$ approve is at least: